cloud-bulldozer/perfscale-managed-services/osde2e/README.md

 | --machinepool-replicas | Number of hosts to create on the machinepool. | 2 |
 | --machinepool-wait | Wait until number of ready nodes equals number of required replicas | False |
 | --machinepool-wait-cycles | Number of 5 seconds wait cycles until halts the waiting | 60 |

+### Wildcard variable

+The osde2e tool is accepting more and more parameters with every new version, using `--wildcard-options` will transfer the followed string directly to the `osde2e test` execution.

+For example:

+`osde2e-wrapper.py --cluster-name-seed mrnd --cluster-count 1 --wildcard-options "--secret-locations /tmp"`

+Will execute:

+`osde2e test --secret-locations /tmp`

 ## Account Configuration File